CodigoMatriz/AZ900/azure/AZ-900/microsoft_learn/04_general_security_network_security_features.md

 - **Availability**

   Ensure that services are functioning and can be accessed only by authorized users. *Denial-of-service attacks* are designed to degrade the availability of a system, affecting its users.

+# Protect Virtual Networks by Using Azure Firewall